everpress-co/mailster/readme.txt

 * fixed: checkboxes were always checked by default
 * fixed: status info on user time based auto responder
 * fixed: save settings button not enabled in some cases
+* fixed: duplicating of other campaigns without capabilities
 * improved: html tags in custom field names
 * improved: compatibility with caching plugins
 * improved: excerpts are now generated if not defined via more tag or explicit
 * improved: loading fall back if notification.html is missing
 * improved: removed redundant whitespaces in plain text versions
 * improved: links in plain text version are now grouped together below the content
+* improved: compatibility with third party templates
 * added: 'mailster_get_last_post_args' filter to alter post arguments
 * added: month to user time based autoresponder time frames
 * updated: templates page